nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add person

+**MSS**

+1. User requests to add a person
+2. AddressBook adds the person
+3. User requests to list persons
+4. AddressBook shows a list of persons <br>
+Use case ends.

+**Extensions**

+1a.
+The given contact is invalid

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

 #### Use case: Delete person

 **MSS**